How To

 13 min read

-Free card sorting tools compared (2026)
+Free card sorting tool — 8 options compared (2026)

 Analysis quality.
 The gap between tools is widest here.
 Basic tools give you raw data.
-Better tools generate similarity matrices, dendrograms, and participant agreement scores.
+Better tools generate similarity matrices, dendrograms, and participant-agreement scores.
 The best tools help you interpret the data, not just display it.

 Participant experience.
 If the sorting interface is confusing or slow, your data quality suffers.
 Participants who struggle with the tool produce noisy results that are hard to interpret.